JeffreySarnoff/ErrorfreeArithmetic.jl/docs/src/intro.md

 ## Introduction

-An _error-free transformation_ is a transformation of a floating point realization of a mathematical operation that preserves the information inherent in the operation.
+An _error-free transformation_ [EFT] is a transformation of a floating point realization of a mathematical operation that preserves the information inherent in the operation.
 Ordinary floating point addition of two `Float64` values returns only that information about the sum which fits within a `Float64` variable.
 For example
 ```
 flsum = 1.0 + 2.0^(-60)
 flsum == 1.0